MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-honeywell.md

     job = target.submit(circuit, num_shots=500)
     ```

 1. Wait until the job is complete and then fetch the results.
-Note that the API validator only returns zeroes for qubit read-out results.

     ```python
     results = job.get_results()